How Your External Actions Align With Your Values

 Listening to the children share their stories allowed the adults to free themselves from shyness or an unwillingness to participate.
 In the girls’ uninhibited way of allowing their stories to flow through them, they allowed the rest of us to do the same.
 It made for a wonderful night of sharing, laughter and tear-filled eyes, while we opened ourselves up to one of the oldest traditions in the world — storytelling.

-This week, try not to worry so much about what other people think of what you’re saying or doing.
-I’m talking about the low hum of constant internal chatter that often says, “What will they think of me if I say that?” or “Maybe I’ll just not say anything at this point and let it be” — even if you know that your suggestion might be helpful.
-Try not to allow those thoughts to prevail.
-Make an effort to have a more courageous conversation or take a bold action rather than shrink from the opportunity.
+I have found it to be very empowering not to worry so much about what other people think of what I’m saying or doing.
+When I experience the low hum of constant internal chatter that often says, “What will they think of me if I say that?” or “Maybe I’ll just not say anything at this point and let it be” — I try not to have it stop me from sharing my thoughts or feelings.

+Story telling is an ancient tradition that people have used to share with each other for thousands of years.
 If you have children or grandchildren around you, notice how their eyes shine when they tell you a story, whether it’s true or not!
 Think about how we all have that childlike desire to hear a good story or tell someone a tale that holds their attention for a few moments.
-Although we live in a culture that seems to prefer hearing and watching stories on television, try making time to share stories together.
+Although we live in a culture that seems to prefer hearing and watching stories on-line or on television, try making time to share stories together.
 It’s not only empowering, giving each person an opportunity to have a voice, but it’s also very entertaining.

 Kathleen

-This week’s challenge is about changing our perspective.
+This post is about the benefits of changing our perspective.

 When we’re in the middle of something, it can be difficult for us to see with any relativity or context.
 For example, when I’m tallying up my monthly business accounts for my bookkeeper, it’s difficult to see how the columns of numbers relate to how my business is doing.
 I have to see the results of the numbers on a balance sheet to give me a better look at the month.
 Then I can look at the profit and loss statement to see how I’m actually doing for the quarter or the year.
 Having context and relativity enable me to compare and contrast with clarity.
 They widen my viewfinder and give me more information.